dan-wagner/DMHEE_HIV/README.md

 -   **State D**: Death (Absorbing state).

 For the purpose of this exercise, treatment effects are measured in terms of Life-Years.
 Meanwhile, costs are measured in terms of the annual treatment costs in hospital and community care settings.

-1. Chancellor JV, Hill AM, Sabin CA, Simpson KN, Youle M. Modelling the Cost Effectiveness of Lamivudine/Zidovudine Combination Therapy in HIV Infection.
-Pharmacoeconomics.
-1997 Jul 1;12(1):54–66.

 ## Model Parameters
 :warning: Add a description of the model parameters here.